 In chapter three, I tested the ‘secotioid’ hypothesis by correlating environmental variables with the sequestrate state.
 ‘Mean diurnal range’ and ‘maximum temperature of the hottest month’ were both statistically significant.
 A map of the sequestrate taxa used in the study shows the sequestrate taxa present in temperate regions (where temperatures are variable) and absent in the tropics (where temperatures are constant).
 Precipitation was not a statistically significant variable.
 Sequestrate taxa are absent in the Telamonia, Dermocybe, Leprocybe, Orellanii, Rozites and Cortinarius clades, suggesting there are limitations as to which taxa can persist in a sequestrate state.
 Whether a cap was viscid or dry did not affect the probability of becoming sequestrate.
 There was a trend for viscid taxa to evolve a dry state.
 Further studies should be made into investigating the role that temperature and precipitation have on influencing the fitness of mushroom fruiting bodies.

 What does all of this mean?
 End with a synthesis of your results with what is currently know about this group!
-What you have written is a summary, not a big-picture sysnthesis with context for what this means for evolution in this group, the importance of phylogenetic approaches or what it tells us about the EM habit….
+What you have written is a summary, not a big-picture sysnthesis with context for what this means for evolution in this group, the importance of phylogenetic approaches or what it tells us about the EM habit…

 VITA

 Emma Harrower was born in Vancouver, British Columbia, Canada.
 She attended Carnarvon Community School and continued to Prince of Wales Secondary School.
 After graduation, she was awarded with a scholarship from the Vancouver Natural History Society.
 After attending some hikes, she realized that she really did enjoy identifying native plants.
 While attending the University of British Columbia, Emma was introduced to the fields of phylogenetics and systematics.
 It is here where she became interested in ectomycorrhizal fungi diversity.
 She obtained a Bachelor of Science in Biology, specializing in Plant Biology in 2008.
 She went on to study at the University of Toronto where she worked on a method to automatically classify fungi using a DNA barcode.
 She received her Master of Science in Ecology and Evolutionary Biology in 2010.
 Emma graduated with a Doctor of Philosophy in Ecology and Evolutionary Biology at the University of Tennessee, Knoxville in 2017.